-This Victoria Lacy Shawl Crochet Pattern only has two rows.
-Once you get started, you just complete a row until you have made the lacy shawl to the desired length.
-You will be amazed at how quickly each row of crochet is completed.
+This Free Crochet Pattern uses worsted weight yarn and a one row repeat.
+Once you get started, you just complete a row until your desired length.
+Using basic stitches, you will be amazed at how quickly each row of crochet is completed.

 Rectangle Crochet Shawl Pattern